vsphere-tmm/vsphere-supervisor/airgapped/air-gapped.md

 ## 8. Deploy VKS Cluster(s)

 ### 8a.
 Update TKG Service to the latest version
-At the time of writing the documentation, the latest TKG Service was v3.2.
-Since each TKG Service introduces additional features and fixes, it is important that we apply these updates to avail the new features and fixes.
-For this document we will update the core TKG Service from 3.1.1 to 3.2 at this time.
-Follow the relevent sections in the [documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/using-tkg-service-with-vsphere-supervisor/installing-and-upgrading-the-tkg-service.html) to complete the upgrade.
+When writing the documentation, the latest TKG Service was v3.2.
+Since each TKG Service introduces additional features and fixes, we must apply these updates to make the new features and fixes available.
+This document will update the core TKG Service from 3.1.1 to 3.2.
+Follow the relevant sections in the [documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/using-tkg-service-with-vsphere-supervisor/installing-and-upgrading-the-tkg-service.html) to complete the upgrade.

 ### 8b.
 Create a Workload Cluster certificate (Optional)
-The VKS cluster nodes and the Kapp controllers running on the VKS cluster must trust the Enterprise registry's SSL certificate.
-This step is optional and is not required if a trusted certificate authority signs the Enterprise registry’s certificate.
+The VKS cluster nodes and `Kapp` controllers running on the VKS cluster must trust the Enterprise registry's SSL certificate.
+This step is optional and not required if a trusted certificate authority signs the Enterprise registry’s certificate.
 The following [product documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/using-tkg-service-with-vsphere-supervisor/provisioning-tkg-service-clusters/using-the-cluster-v1beta1-api/v1beta1-example-cluster-with-additional-trusted-ca-certificates-for-ssl-tls.html) link provides details on how to perform this step.

 ```bash
 ## Sample command